 When I was young, my grandparents owned a general store.
 It was one of those mom-and-pop groceries, complete with creaky wooden floors and penny candy display behind the counter.
-This is my grandfather, George, proudly showcasing his adventure a few years after purchasing the business.
+This is my grandfather George proudly showcasing his adventure a few years after purchasing the business.

 I pulled out this photo because February 15-22 is National Entrepreneurship Week and my grandparents were the most daring, go-getters I know.
-As I look at this, I’m thinking they shared many of the unique qualities we celebrate in entrepreneurs today.
+As I look at this I’m thinking they shared many of the unique qualities we celebrate in entrepreneurs today.

-So George and Ruth purchased their store in 1946.
+George and Ruth purchased their store in 1946.
 They were in their 30-40s at the time, but you could compare them to people in today’s millennial generation who look for careers that satisfy their passions.

 When it came to buying their store, George and Ruth were as venturous as any entrepreneur today.
-As the story goes, one weekend while visiting family in Michigan, they saw the store advertised for sale in a newspaper.
+As the story goes, one weekend while visiting family in Michigan, they saw a store listed for sale in a newspaper.
 They immediately checked it out and paid a $500 down payment.
 Two months later they moved their family from a very settled, big city life in Chicago to the unknowns of rural (hicksville) Henderson, population 250.

 Isn’t that intriguing?
 I guess we’re not the only generation who dreams of escaping the confines of a working cubicle, whether literal or not, and moving off the beaten path to something we can call our own.

 Okay, so here’s a picture of George and Ruth with their daughters in Chicago.
 Contrast this with the picture below that shows the family with friends a few years later in front of their store.
-Need I say more of their willingness to step outside their own comfort zone?
+Need I say more of their willingness to step outside their comfort zone?

 Here’s a fun story my grandmother would tell of their move.
 My grandparents had nice furniture, including a baby grand piano, all of which they paid to have shipped from Chicago to Henderson in advance of their arrival.
 This, of course, created a great buzz of interest even before they themselves pulled into town.
 Today, might we consider this a calculating PR tactic?